 To start with, I asked each child to be responsible for lunch one day a week.
 My husband and I shared the fourth day.
-On the fifth day, we were all gloriously off the hook since we ordered school lunch through a program called Kid Chow.
+On the fifth day, we were all gloriously off the hook since we ordered school lunch for the kids.

 Next, I set some guidelines to ensure balanced lunches.
 I didn’t want to micromanage the process, and figured giving them ground rules would help.
 Lunches would include:

 • A Main Course.
 The nourishing, “stick-to-your ribs” item to hold them through the school day: the turkey sandwich, thermos of leftovers, pasta salad, and so forth.